hauzer/scrobbler/README.rst

     web-page will be opened for you to grant access to the application.

-- *session-list* - List database users and session-keys.
+- *session-list, sl* - List database users and session-keys.

-- *session-remove* - Remove a user from the database.
+- *session-remove, sr* - Remove a user from the database.

     - user
         The user to remove.

-- *scrobble* - Scrobble one or more tracks.
+- *scrobble, sc* - Scrobble one or more tracks.

     - user
         The username to scrobble with.
 It must be in the database.